UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Interactive_Jobs.md

 ## Working on the nodes

- If you want to run a command on one of your other allocated nodes, you can use a standard `ssh` command from the interactive session:
+If you want to run a command on one of your other allocated nodes, you can use a standard `ssh` command from the interactive session to access other nodes within your allocation:
 ```
-ssh <<DSH_system_name> <command> [args]
+ssh <DSH_system_name> <command> [args]
 ```
-to access other nodes within your allocation.
-Note that you are not able to `ssh` directly from the login node.
+*Note that you are not able to `ssh` directly from the login node*

 In the above, `<hostname>` can be obtained by inspecting the file `$TMPDIR/machines`.
 (CHECK THISSSS)